 \section{Related Work}

-Multi-camera people detection faces the combination, fusion and refinement of visual cues from several individual cameras to obtain more precise people locations.
-First, an operational area is generally defined, either manually or, as we propose, based on a semantic segmentation.
-Then, in approaches relying on a common reference plane, a common three-stage strategy is usually followed: (1) extracting detections on each camera, (2) projecting detections onto the plane and (3) combining detections and back-projecting them to the individual views to obtain per-camera people detections.
-Finally, obtained detections are sometimes post-processed to further improve their localization.
+Multi-camera people detection faces the combination, fusion and refinement of visual cues from several individual cameras to obtain more people locations.
+A common pathway in existing approaches starts by defining an operational area, either manually or, as we propose, based on a semantic segmentation.
+Then, approaches combining detections using a common reference plane, usually follow a three-stages strategy: (1) extract detections on each camera frame, (2) project detections onto the common plane and (3) combine detections and back-project them to the individual views to obtain per-camera people detections.
+Finally, obtained detections are sometimes post-processed to further refine their localization.